BlokPax/RandomProofs/2025.07.24 - BoBA Signed Packs/README.md

    Each entry was then SHA-256 hashed, resulting in anonymized strings that retained no personally identifiable information.
 These hash values were saved to [`entries.hashed.sorted.csv`](./entries.hashed.sorted.csv).

+   > You can generate a hash for your entry using our [SHA256 Hash Generator](https://blokpax.github.io/RandomProofs/) at [https://blokpax.github.io/RandomProofs/](https://blokpax.github.io/RandomProofs/).

 2. **Sorting & Identity Hash**
    The list of hashed entries was sorted alphabetically to ensure consistent order and reproducibility.
 We then generated a single SHA-256 hash of the sorted list, known as the **identity hash**: